qumsieh/qumsieh.github.com/_posts/2012-05-17-robowars-android.markdown

 The tentative name: **RoboWars**.

-I'm not too crazy about it, though, so it will probably change in the future.
+I'm not too crazy about the name, though, so it will probably change in the future.

 Our plan at the moment is the following: